This is a detailed guide about the technical requirements to set up your White-Label platform.

 location / {

-# using "set" is important as IP addresses of PromoRepublic servers
+# Use "set" to handle dynamic IP addresses of PromoRepublic servers

 proxy_set_header Host $host;